How to Cook Pinto Beans (Stovetop, Oven, Slow Cooker, Instant Pot,)

 Why You’ll Love Them

-• Dried beans are SUPER cheap and there’s no need to pre-soak beans if using an Instant Pot.
+• There’s no need to pre-soak beans especially if using an Instant Pot.

 • Filling, nutritious, and loved by the whole family.